 How to apply

-There are lots more details about the application process, on our postgraduate How to apply page
+You can find more details about the application process on our postgraduate how to apply page.

 When you are ready to apply, click the link below to submit your application.